CHAPTER Rev 2400

 When a grantor of a grantor trust has no other activity beyond that of

-the trust subject to the business enterprise tax, the grantor shall be deemed
+the grantor trust subject to the business enterprise tax, the grantor

-to be a business enterprise and required to report the compensation, interest
+shall be deemed to be a business enterprise and the grantor

 (1) Compensation on the hours spent performing